milesj/optimal/README.md

 A system for building and validating defined object structures, like argument options, configuration files, data bags, validation fields, and more!
-Runs checks in development and strips checks in production using dead code elimination.
+Runs checks in development and strips checks in production using dead code elimination (should not be used on user input!).

 - Recursively builds and validates nested structures.
 - Supports common data types.